geoflow3d/geoflow-bundle/README.md

 ### Globals

 A flowchart can contain some parameters that are set for the whole flowchart.
-These are called *globals* To see the global parameters of a flowchart and their explanation:
+These are called *globals* To see the global parameters of a flowchart and their explanation pass the `--globals` option to the `run` subcommand.
 ```shell
 geof run flowchart.json --globals
 ```
-Which will print something like:
+An example of the flowchart globals printed by `--globals`:
 ```shell
 Available globals:
  > building_identifier [Unique identifier attribute present in input footprint source]